RobertSundling/neato-botvac/README.md

 Although the firmware `.bin` file in this archive has a newer date than in earlier archives, the `.bin` itself is identical to earlier copies.
 (The SHA256 hash of the `Neato_4.5.3_189.bin` file, which is the actual firmware image inside the .tgz, is
 `3d36076fbf3c196ef452b81d54857c75c17ac6eca24ef614aff27a8decc56ef8`.)

 This `.tgz` file also contains a (normally hidden) `._Signing.crt` metadata file, likely because the archive was created manually on a Macintosh computer.
-The good news is that this additional file does not interfere with the update procedure and does not need to be removed.
+This unnecessary, additional file does not interfere with the update procedure and does not need to be removed.

+*Its certificate is valid through Feburary 19, 2025.*

 ### 4.6.0_72

 Some users have reported that the `4.6.0_72` firmware was installed by Neato on their robots after RMA service.
-It has never been pushed to robots over the air, but it is available on the Neato server.
+It has never been pushed to robots over the air, but was available on the Neato server.
 The changes in this firmware version compared to `4.5.3_189` are not publicly documented.

-Its certificate is currently expired, but this can be bypassed using the methods described above.
+*Its certificate is currently expired, but this can be bypassed using the methods described above.*

 ### 4.2.0_102

 This is the [earliest documented firmware update for the Neato Botvac D7 Connected](https://shopeu.neatorobotics.com/pages/software-update-d7), and was shipped with at least some robots.
 If your robot shipped with this firmware, this is the version that your Botvac will revert to if you perform a factory reset.
 At this time, there is no known reason to install it manually.

-Its certificate is currently expired, but this can be bypassed using the methods described above.
+*Its certificate is currently expired, but this can be bypassed using the methods described above.*

 ## Document revisions